-FFJ interviewed Zachary Norris, Executive Director of the Ella Baker Center for Human Rights.
-Here he provides insight on the current political climate, Ella Baker Center's work and connection national movements, and ways funders can support social change and transformation.
+Zachary Norris, the Executive Director of the Ella Baker Center for Human Rights, provides insight on the current political climate, Ella Baker Center's work and connection national movements, and ways funders can support social change and transformation.

 In this moment, we need all of our leaders across so many movements that are building power for marginalized communities to be supported in ways that allow them to show up and be whole in their work.
 We can approach our grantmaking from a broader perspective of the values that guide us, to show up together and in solidarity.

 No one is safe from the transition this country is undergoing.
 The period that we have entered is unlike anything that any of us has ever seen before.
 We will need to build a movement across divides of class, race, gender, age, documentation, religion and disability.
 Building a movement requires reaching out beyond the people who agree with you.
 Simply said, we need each other, and we need leadership and strategy.